-Peter O'Toole gives a brilliant performance as the egotistical director, but he's not in the film enough: the only thing you wonder about Railsback's stunt man is why he's on the run, whereas O'Toole's director throws up a host of questions.
-He's like a general sending a soldier on an unexplained suicide mission, or (more pretentiously) God forcing Man into a chaotic world only He knows the reasons behind.
+The cult audience, on the other hand, recognised something in this which marked it out as special, and a lot of that was thanks to the lead actor.
+Peter O'Toole gives a brilliant performance as the egotistical director, even if he was not in the film enough and you do miss him, yet such was the force of his personality that you felt his influence as the parallels between his Eli Cross and the ubiquity of God were flirted with cheekily: the only thing you wonder about Railsback's stunt man is why he's on the run, whereas O'Toole's director throws up a host of questions.
+He was like a general sending a soldier on an unexplained suicide mission, or (more pretentiously) the Almighty forcing Man into a chaotic world only He knows the reasons behind.

 With everyone in the film ranging between slightly eccentric and completely barmy The Stunt Man was, and remains, a difficult work to get a handle on, yet the audacity of many scenes and its fierce intelligence mean that you may not follow it completely, yet you do get a strong idea of what Rush was getting at, from the comic absurdities right up to the cosmic level it courts.
 The dialogue is witty and even the incidental detail is excellent, if bemusing (check out the weird dog food TV commercial which references bestiality or the Victorian toy which depicts the same), and the action sequences are spectacular.
 The rooftop chase in particular where Cameron, now recruited by Eli to replace the stuntman he accidentally killed - or did he? - is small masterpiece of wild imagery.